Mirrorless camera: 2020s: Decline of DSLRs

-In July 2020, Canon announced both the EOS R5 and R6 to bring more mirrorless cameras to their line up.
+In July 2020, Canon announced both the EOS R5 and R6 to bring more mirrorless cameras to their lineup.
 The EOS R5 was significant at the time as it was the first camera to be capable of 8K RAW video recording at up to 30 fps, positioning it as a leader in hybrid photo-video equipment.
 The EOS R6 was viewed as the affordable sibling, offering 20 MP stills, 4K 60 fps video, and 8 stops of image stabilization, appealing to enthusiasts and professionals alike.

 Also in July 2020, Sony announced the a7S III, which was a much-anticipated camera as it was aimed at professionals, especially videographers, as it retained a focus on low-light performance and video features.

-Throughout 2020 there had been major improvements with achieving the ability to shoot in low light to being able to record in 8K RAW, 2020 was one of the most impactful years as it introduced new things to both photography and videography.
+Throughout 2020, significant technical developments were made, including improved low-light shooting capabilities and the ability to record in 8K RAW.
+These developments introduced new features to both photography and videography.

 The year 2021 marked a turning point for mirrorless cameras, as they surpassed DSLRs in shipments, accounting for over 67% of total camera sales.
 On January 26, 2021, Sony announced the Alpha 1 and it had set the benchmark as it competed with the Canon EOS R5, being able to shoot video in 8K at 30 fps and 4K at 120 fps modes, as well as showcasing a 9.44-million-dot OLED EVF with a 240 Hz refresh rate.
 The Alpha 1 aimed to unify both photography and videography at a professional level.

 A day later, Fujifilm released the GFX 100s, featuring a smaller and lighter body holding a 102 MP medium-format sensor.
 This camera is compared to the original GFX 100 with 6 stops of in-body image stablization (IBIS) and 4K video recording at 30 fps.

 Nikon, towards the end of the year in October, released the Z9, its flagship full frame mirrorless model.
 It featured Nikon's best autofocus performance with 3D tracking, 8K video, 60 fps RAW shooting as well as offered cutting-edge speed and reliability with its stacked CMOS sensor.